justinlxiang/wearableElectronApp/README.md

 - `index.html`: The main HTML file for the application interface.
 - `scripts/main.js`: JavaScript file handling the application logic.
 - `styles/style.css`: CSS file for styling the application.
+- `images/`: Folder containing images for the application.
 - `proxy/proxyServer.js`: Proxy server for handling API requests.
 - `main.js`: Main Electron file for creating the application window and managing processes.
 - `package.json`: Project configuration and dependencies.